 “And then she put together her friends, her social group, and they bought the ballclub,” Kranepool said.
 New owners Fred Wilpon and Nelson Doubleday brought in Frank Cashen as the new general manager, and Kranepool left baseball for good.

 “I left the Mets when I should’ve been on top, and ended out at the bottom,” Kranepool said.
 “I can’t have any harsh feelings for the Wilpons and the team.”

-He unintentionally stirred up some minor controversy in 1986 when he appeared in a campaign commercial for friend and former U.S. Senator Al D’Amato in a Mets uniform, causing the team to release an adamant statement that it did not take political sides.
+He unintentionally stirred up some minor controversy in 1986 when he appeared in a campaign commercial for friend and U.S. Senator Al D’Amato in a Mets uniform, causing the team to release an adamant statement that it did not take political sides.

 For six years, Kranepool was also a spokesperson for Pfizer, traveling the country promoting diabetes awareness--a disease he learned he had developed the year he retired.

 “That was the most fun I had working for a company, and they were a great company,” said Kranepool, whose activities included penning a cooking booklet, “Ed Kranepool’s Favorite Recipes for Diabetes Control,” in 1990.
 “It was not up for me to sell drugs; I just had to get awareness to the doctors and awareness to the public: ‘people can get checked,’ ‘be aware of the symptoms,’ ‘go to your doctor,’ ‘do what can be done for it.’